Leadership Vs Management: Understanding The Key Differences

 • Transformational Leadership Theory: According to this theory, leaders inspire and motivate followers to achieve extraordinary outcomes by appealing to their higher ideals and values, whereas managers focus on transactional exchanges and meeting performance expectations.

-• Situational Leadership Theory: This theory proposes that effective leaders adapt their style based on the situation and the needs of their followers, while managers tend to adopt a more consistent approach to achieve operational efficiency.
+• Situational Leadership Theory: This theory proposes that influential leaders adapt their style based on the situation and the needs of their followers.
+At the same time, managers adopt a more consistent approach to achieve operational efficiency.

 Features and Benefits of Each Style